What is the the Balanced Scorecard?

 Organisations often begin the scorecard process by reading one of the many books on the topic, attending a seminar, or doing web research.
 This is a mature methodology, and there are many resources for introductory education and training.

-Once the organisation has committed to the methodology, a third-party facilitator is often brought in to manage a strategy workshop and bring an unbiased view to the scorecard development process.
+Once the organisation has committed to the balanced scorecard model, a third-party facilitator is often brought in to manage a strategy workshop and bring an unbiased view to the scorecard development process.
 Scorecard development can be very rapid (a few weeks), or as long as a year, depending on the scope and complexity of the scorecard and organisation.
 Many organisations elect to go with a rapid or intermediate approach, which ensures project momentum while recognising that scorecarding is an iterative process.
 It is often better to make and correct mistakes early while the organisation is still excited about the methodology.

 Initial scorecard work is typically done with Microsoft Excel, PowerPoint, or Word.
 As the scorecard matures, the methodology should be rolled out to the rest of the organisation.
 The goal is to connect all employees to the organisation’s strategic objectives by using individual or group measures.
 To do this efficiently a software tool will be required.

 The premise of the methodology is to provide an on-going, living framework that is communicated to the whole organisation.
 The scorecard needs to be sustainable and easy to roll-out.
 Scorecards should leverage technology to provide automation as far as possible.
 Ultimately, the scorecard should become part of the organisation’s culture and employees’ work experience.
 An easy to deploy web-based system will allow for rapid roll-out and a sustainable scorecard.